dwengovzw/learning_content/learning_objects/nederlands/content/computational_thinking/0600_eindtermen/index.md

 </div>

 ----------------
-Bronnnen:<br>
+#### Bronnnen

 AHOVOKS (2020).
 Uitgangspunten.
-Geraadpleegd op 26 mei 2022 via https://onderwijsdoelen.be/uitgangspunten/4814
+Geraadpleegd op 26 mei 2022 via https://onderwijsdoelen.be/uitgangspunten/4814<br>
+Li, Y., Schoenfeld, A.H., diSessa, A.A. et al. (2020).
+On Computational Thinking and STEM Education. *Journal for STEM Education Research, 3*, 147–166. https://doi.org/10.1007/s41979-020-00044-w<br>
+Voogt, J., Erstad, O., Dede, C., & Mishra, P. (2013).
+Challenges to learning and schooling in the digital networked world of the 21st century. *Journal of Computer Assisted Learning, 29*.<br>
+Yadav, A., Good, J., Voogt, J., & Fisser, P. (2017a).
+Computational Thinking as an Emerging Competence Domain. *Technical and Vocational Education and Training, 23*, 1051–1067.